 Make a lip-smacking smoothie

 Fresh fruit and crushed ice.
-There’s nothing like a smoothie to soothe on a sweltering day.
-Enjoy stress-free smoothie making with a Nutribullet.
+There’s nothing like a smoothie to refresh you on a sweltering day.
+Enjoy stress-free smoothie making with the NutriBullet Pro 900.
 Chuck in a few ice cubes, fresh fruit and mint and let the blender do its magic.

 Powerful blades pulverise ice and pulp fruit into juicy goodness.
 You can even add seeds and nuts for added clean eating kudos.

 Make smoothies with the NutriBullet Pro 900 in champagne

 Get ice on tap with a new fridge